stormpath/stormpath-sdk-ruby/README.md

 ### Setup

 The functional tests of the SDK run against a Stormpath tenant.
-In that account, create:
+In that account they automatically create and destroy resources.

-* An application reserved for testing.
-* A directory reserved for test accounts. _Be sure to associate this directory to the test application as a login source_.

-The following environment variables need will then need to be set:
+The following environment variables need to be set:

 * <code>STORMPATH_SDK_TEST_API_KEY_ID</code> - The <code>id</code> from
   your Stormpath API key.
 * <code>STORMPATH_SDK_TEST_API_KEY_SECRET</code> - The
   <code>secret</code> from your Stormpath API key.
-* <code>STORMPATH_SDK_TEST_APPLICATION_URL</code> - The URL to the
-  application created above.

 ### Running